Is the current wave of feminism losing supporters due to polarisation?

 Take, for example, the question of cosmetic enhancement.
 Arguably the feminist movement fought for the right of women to have autonomy over their bodies.
 All good, right?
 However, how does this desire to conform to mainstream – i.e. male-driven – beauty standards jar with our feminist ideals?
 Damn you evil hydra of feminism!

 Polly Vernon’s book, Hot Feminist, and Roxane Gay’s Bad Feminist each took on this conundrum to mixed reaction from fellow feminists.
 And look, maybe some of those women, as Vernon in particular reported, were being dicks about it – feminist or not we are all capable of assh*le behaviour – but most reasonable people can surely see that there is no hierarchy of feminist beliefs without diminishing the viewpoints of others.

-Contemporary feminism isn’t immune to the current political trend for polarising polemicism.
-We, humans, crave black and white, grey areas are uncertain and uncomfortable for us, we want definitive answers however feminism will always need to occupy this frustrating grey area.
-There is simply too many of us debating what is and isn’t feminist.
+Contemporary feminism isn’t immune to the current political trend of polarising polemicism.
+We, humans, crave black and white – grey areas are uncertain and uncomfortable for us.
+We want definitive answers, however, feminism will always need to occupy this frustrating grey area.
+There are simply too many of us debating what is and isn’t feminist.
 However, as long as we are all still arguing politely and even more crucially, listening, then at least the feminist agenda is still vital and evolving.

 This article was originally published in September 2020.